-Often it is only possible to remove most of the impurities that are firmly adhere to surfaces due to the increased adhesive forces (keyword "van der Waals forces") by wiping.
+Often it is only possible to remove most of the impurities that are firmly adhered to surfaces due to the increased adhesive forces (keyword "van der Waals forces") by wiping.

 The same applies, of course, to filmic contaminations, which may contain grease or oil, and chemical contaminations, such as biocide residues.

-It is precisely at these points that the use of the right wiper, especially its physical properties, is decisive for successful cleaning.
+It is precisely at these critical spots that the use of the right wipe, especially its physical properties, determines the cleaning success.

-For cost reasons, the time required for this should not be neglected.
-The cleaning efficiency – i.e. the time needed for a required cleaning success – is a considerable factor in the overall cost consideration.
+For cost reasons, the time needed for this should not be neglected.
+The cleaning efficiency – i.e. the time required for a required cleaning success – is a significant factor in the overall cost consideration.